About The Teach Out

 --Former student, 2017

 Attendees reflecting on their time after the first inaugural RetreatOut, July 2021.
-RetreatOuts are weekend long Teach Out colloquia filled with seminars, study, and reflection alongside meals, community, and time in the outdoors together.
+RetreatOuts are weekend long Teach Out colloquia filled with seminars, study, growth, and reflection alongside meals, community, and time in the outdoors together.

 "Heather Hayes is an incredible professor and anyone who learns with her will value her presence...She goes above and beyond.
 Her focus on race and gender is especially relevant in today’s society, where issues of social justice could not be more timely or important.
 Her years of devoted students should be the sign of her great work..."